Clive James: Early life

 James was born Vivian Leopold James in Kogarah, a southern suburb of Sydney.
 He was allowed to change his name as a child because "after Vivien Leigh played Scarlett O'Hara the name became irrevocably a girl's name no matter how you spelled it".
 He chose "Clive", the name of Tyrone Power's character in the 1942 film This Above All.

-James's father, Albert Arthur James, was taken prisoner by the Japanese during World War II.
-Although he survived the prisoner-of-war camp, he died when the American B-24 carrying him and other freed allied POWs ran into the tail of a typhoon en route from Okinawa to Manila, and crashed into the mountains of southeastern Taiwan.
+James' father, Albert Arthur James, was taken prisoner by the Japanese during World War II.
+Although he survived the prisoner-of-war camp, he died when the American B-24 carrying him and other freed Allied POWs ran into the tail of a typhoon en route from Okinawa to Manila, and crashed into the mountains of southeastern Taiwan.
 He was buried at Sai Wan War Cemetery in Hong Kong.
 James would later state that his life's works originated in his father's death.

 James, an only child, was brought up by his mother (Minora May, née Darke), a factory worker, in the Sydney suburbs of Kogarah and Jannali, living some years with his English maternal grandfather.

-He was educated at Sydney Technical High School (despite winning a bursary award to Sydney Boys High School) and the University of Sydney, where he studied English and psychology from 1957 to 1960, and became associated with the Sydney Push, a libertarian intellectual subculture.
-At the university, he contributed to the student newspaper, Honi Soit, and directed the annual students' union revue.
+He was educated at Sydney Technical High School (despite winning a bursary award to Sydney Boys High School) and the University of Sydney, where he read English and Psychology from 1957 to 1960, and became associated with the Sydney Push, a libertarian intellectual subculture.
+At university, he contributed to the student newspaper, Honi Soit and directed the annual students' union revue.
 He graduated with a Bachelor of Arts with Honours in English in 1961.
-After graduating, James worked for a year as an assistant editor for the magazine page at The Sydney Morning Herald.
+After graduation, James worked for a year as an assistant editor for the magazine page at The Sydney Morning Herald.